 Neem oil products work by suffocating the insect.
 Use all neem oil products by following the instructions since, as an oil, there is greater risk of phototoxicity (burning).
 Avoid using sulfur based fungicides within the active period (5-7 days) of the neem oil product.
 These two products combined greatly increase the risk of plant burn.

 Safer® Brand offers a variety of whitefly control products to help control and eliminate this garden pest and revive your plants.
 Please check out our whitefly control products for more details about how they work and how, when, where they should be applied.

 Carefully read and follow all instructions on the product packaging for best results.
 It is recommended with any pesticide to test plants for sensitivity to the product.
 Spray a small section of the plant in an inconspicuous area and wait 24 hours before applying full coverage.

 Since these formulas are contact killers and they do not persist in the environment, several applications may be needed for control.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

 Why Choose a Natural Solution?

 Insecticidal soaps and neem oils can be used around children and pets.
-They break down into their natural elements within 7-10 days leaving no residual impact on the environment.
+They break down into their natural elements within 7 to 10 days leaving no residual impact on the environment.

-They are highly preferable to chemical pesticides with toxins that can kill beneficial insects and cause long-term detrimental effects on the environment.
+They are highly preferable to synthetic pesticides with toxins that can kill beneficial insects and cause long-term detrimental effects on the environment.
 Another negative effect of the chemical pesticides is the whiteflies' possible buildup of resistance to the chemicals in the pesticides.